 Types of Embroidery Hoops

-There are so many different kinds out there to choose from.
+There are so many kinds of hoops to choose from that are made of many different materials.
 I will be going over some of the more popular ones so you can choose which one you’d like to use.

 These are the most common hoops you can usually find at most craft stores, and they’re also the type that I personally use the most.
 I’m grouping bamboo hoops in this category, as they are both hoops that are on the cheaper side, but serve their purpose.

 These embroidery hoops are also commonly found in most craft stores.
 These can be great to use because they have a lip on the inner ring that grips the fabric, making it so that the fabric won’t slip as much.

-Flexi hoops are also made of plastic, but instead of stiff plastic, the outer ring is flexible and stretches over the inner ring.
+Flexi hoops are also made of plastic, but instead of stiff plastic, the outer ring is flexible and stretches over the inner ring of the embroidery hoop.
 You can find them in many colors and some even made to look like wood grain.
 These hoops grip the fabric pretty well and they look a little bit nicer than the plastic and wood hoops to display finished embroidery in.

 I have yet to find new metal embroidery hoops anywhere, but I find them thrifting a lot!
 I would say that these are more for decorative use and not everyday use because the outer ring has a spring on it, and over time the springs can weaken.
 From my experience, they don’t hold the fabric as nicely and they can also leave marks on the fabric.